pablohdez98/Flink.VehicleTelematics/README.md

 ### Requirements

-The application has beeb developed using the versions of the software: Oracle Java 11, Maven, Flink 1.14.0.
+The application has been developed using the versions of the software: Oracle Java 11, Maven, Flink 1.14.0.
 The project was configured with the flink-quickstart-java maven artifact

 ### How to Run the Project